brunomnsilva/JavaPatterns_State/SOLUTION.md

     }
     ```

+2. TODO, accepting contribution.

-2. TODO.
-Fork project and provide a "pull request" with the solution in this file.
+    :bulb: Fork project and provide a "pull request" with the solution in this file.